How to Reduce eCommerce Returns

 Part 2: 7 Easy Ways YOU (the online shopper) Cut Back on Product Returns

 Let us start by stating that we understand that reducing online returns requires participation from both retailers and shoppers.
-And in fact, in a survey we recently conducted with The Harris Poll, we found that 76 percent of shoppers said they’d return or exchange online purchases less often if retailers provided better imagery and information in online product listings.
+And in fact, in a survey we recently conducted with The Harris Poll, we found that 76% of shoppers said they’d return or exchange online purchases less often if retailers provided better imagery and product descriptions in online product listings.

 - Don’t plan to return online purchases.
 Some returns are inevitable, but in recent years, shoppers have become more comfortable with behaviors like “bracketing,” which involves ordering several sizes of a single item with the plan to return whichever ones don’t fit.
+This practice makes shoppers into serial returners.
 Instead of bracketing, read size charts and reviews carefully.
 Seek out brands that indicate which size a model is wearing and what their measurements are (Asos does a great job of this.)
 If possible, try a brand’s clothing on in store before buying online.

 - Return to stores when possible.
-This isn’t always a better solution and doesn’t always work well for brands, but if a brand offers this option, it may save some carbon – especially if you plan to get a replacement item, which you can likely pick up while you’re there.
+This isn’t always a better solution and doesn’t always work well for brands, but if a brand offers this option, it may save some carbon—especially if you plan to use store credit to get a replacement item, which you can likely pick up while you’re there.
 To find out whether your preferred online retailers offer a “buy online, return in store” (BORIS) option, search their return policy online.
 A few we know offer this include J. Crew, Best Buy, Old Navy and Gap brands, Walmart, and Express.

 - Shop brands with a commitment to sustainability.
-Patagonia has committed to refurbishing and reselling its gently used garments – and to sourcing its materials sustainably.
+Patagonia has committed to refurbishing and reselling its gently used garments—and to sourcing its high-quality materials sustainably.
 Toms, Lush, and Seventh Generation also have sustainable practices.
 Do some research and find out which sellers are making an effort to improve the environment.
 “Voting with your wallet” by shopping with sustainable brands sends a clear message that consumers value sustainability.